dsalgador/master-thesis/README.md

 Machine Learning: ECML 2006, pages 735–742, Berlin, Heidelberg, 2006.
 Springer Berlin Heidelberg.

-For the rest of the references see [this](https://github.com/dsalgador/master-thesis/blob/master/thesis.pdf)
+For the rest of the references see the full document [here](https://github.com/dsalgador/master-thesis/blob/master/thesis.pdf)

 ## License
 This work is under a GNU [license](https://github.com/dsalgador/master-thesis/blob/master/LICENSE)